Distributed Corruption Detection in Networks: Discussion and Open Problems

 Let $T_1, T_2,\ldots$ denote all the components of size at least $\epsilon n$ in $G'$.
 Then we claim that if $T' = \cup T_i$ then $|T \setminus T'| < \epsilon n$.
 Assume otherwise.
 Since all the connected components of $T \setminus T'$ are of size at most $\epsilon n$, there exists $T'' \subset T \setminus T'$ of size in $[\epsilon n, 2 \epsilon n]$ with no edges to $T \setminus T''$ whose size is in $[(1-3\epsilon)n ,(1-2\epsilon) n]$.
 This is a contradiction to $\epsilon$-connectedness and the proof follows. $\Box$

-To see that the conditions of Claim~\ref{c:41} are tight up to constant factors consider star graph with $m$ leaves.
+To see that the conditions of Claim \ref{c:41} are tight up to constant factors consider the star graph with $m$ leaves.
 Assume that $|T| \leq m-1$.
 Then it is easy to see that one cannot find even one member of $T$ if all vertices declare all their neighbors corrupt.
 On the other hand, this example is (vacuously) $1/(4m)$ connected.
 To get a non-trivial example, one can replace each node with a complete graph $K_k$ and each edge with a complete bipartite graph $K_{k,k}$ for an arbitrary $k$.

+In a follow up work~\cite{JiMoRa:18}, the connection between expansion and corruption detection is formalized using the conjectured hardness of Small Set Expansion~\cite{RS}.
+Assuming the hardness of Small Set Expansion, it is shown that it is computationally hard to approximate the minimal number of nodes whose corruption makes identifying even one truthful node impossible.

 We conclude with a short discussion of a variant of the model.
-From the modeling perspective, it is interesting to consider probabilistic aspects of the corruption detection problem. \begin{quest} What is the effect of relaxing the assumption that truthful nodes always report the status correctly?
+From the modeling perspective, it is interesting to consider probabilistic variants of the corruption detection problem. \begin{quest} What is the effect of relaxing the assumption that truthful nodes always report the status correctly?
 Suppose for example that each truthful node reports the status of each of its neighbors independently accurately with probability $1-\epsilon$.
 Note that in this case it is impossible to detect the status of an individual node with probability one.
 However it is still desirable to find sets $T'$ and $B'$ such that the symmetric difference $T \Delta T'$ and $B \Delta B'$ are small with high probability.
 Under what conditions can this be achieved?
-What are good algorithms for finding $T'$ and $B'$? \end{quest}
+What are good algorithms for finding $T'$ and $B'$? \end{quest} See \cite{Alweiss:19} for results addressing this problem obtained by Alweiss after our work has been posted.

-{\bf Acknowledgment:} We thank Gireeja Ranade for suggesting to consider problems of corruption on networks.
-We thank Peter Winkler and an anonymous referee for helpful comments regarding the PMC model, the machine puzzle and byzantine computing.
+{\bf Acknowledgment:} We thank Gireeja Ranade for suggesting to consider problems of corruption on networks, Peter Winkler for helpful comments regarding the Byzantine Agreement problem, and two anonymous referees for providing relevant references.
+We are also grateful to Laci Babai for numerous suggestions to improve the presentation as well as some of the results.